-From Monday 29 June, in partnership with Addenbrooke’s Hospital we are offering a PCR swab test to all undergraduate and postgraduate students currently in Cambridge who have symptoms of possible SARS-CoV-2 infection (COVID-19), as well as their household contacts (anyone with whom you share a bathroom, toilet or kitchen).
+In partnership with Addenbrooke’s Hospital we are offering a PCR swab test to all undergraduate and postgraduate students currently in Cambridge who have symptoms of possible SARS-CoV-2 infection (COVID-19), as well as their household contacts (anyone with whom you share a bathroom, toilet or kitchen).

 The test involves a simple nose and throat swab and should take less than three minutes.
 It will tell you whether you are currently infected, helping you protect yourself, your friends and colleagues, and the wider Cambridge community.

 Cambridge will also offer all undergraduate and postgraduate students living in college accommodation a weekly test for SARS-CoV-2, the virus that causes COVID-19, even if they show no symptoms.
 Find out more about the weekly asymptomatic screening programme.

 If you have symptoms that include fever, persistent cough, a change in sense of smell/taste, or any other 'flu-like symptoms such as sore throat or muscle aches, then please:

 - Call Addenbrooke’s Hospital Occupational Health on 01223 216767 (0830 to 1630 Mon-Fri), stating that you wish to be tested as part of the University of Cambridge’s testing programme.
 A nurse will discuss your symptoms and, in most cases, book you a PCR test.
 Do this as soon as possible, as the test is most accurate within a few days of your symptoms starting.